JUMP TO:

 Of course, all of this data is coming from the updated optical heart rate sensor, which we saw introduced in the COROS Vertix 2S this past spring, here’s the back of the Pace Pro:

 I’ll dive into accuracy during sport later in this review.
-Also note that COROS has an ECG mode, but that mode won’t identify Afib conditions, nor is it certified by the FDA or CE (EU).
-As such, don’t use it as a medical device, but rather, just a fun way to watch an ECG plot go up and down in realtime.
+Also note that COROS has an ECG mode, but that mode won’t identify AFib conditions, nor is it certified by the FDA or CE (EU).
+As such, don’t use it as a medical device, but rather, just a fun way to watch an ECG plot go up and down in real-time.

 Finally, after that we’ve got some general metrics around elevation, sunrise/sunset, barometric pressure, weather, and text messages.

 When it comes to text messages, you can view basic text details, but there’s much room for improvement here.
 For example, emojis don’t come through.
 While other aspects like photos in texts are limited by Apple (in the case of an iPhone), COROS could add photos in texts on Android.
-Here’s a text message comparison between a Forerunner 265 and COROS Pace Pro (Des’s emoji’s simply vanish altogether, leaving an empty message).
+Here’s a text message comparison between a Forerunner 265 and COROS Pace Pro (Des’s emojis simply vanish altogether, leaving an empty message).

 In some ways, for the endurance sports watch companies (not on Apple Watch or WearOS), I find text messages one of the most uniquely accurate ways of acting as a barometer for the overall smarts of a watch.
 In this case, COROS could do well to spend some time adding emoji support to take advantage of that display.

 Oh, and one last thing is music support.
 While you can load music onto the device’s 32GB of internal storage, and play that back via headphones, more than likely you won’t.
 The only music supported is MP3 files that you own.
-There’s no support for any streaming services (or podcasts), and realistically speaking, streaming services (e.g Spotify or YouTube Music) just aren’t going to happen for COROS.
+There’s no support for any streaming services (or podcasts), and realistically speaking, streaming services (e.g., Spotify or YouTube Music) just aren’t going to happen for COROS.

-This castle gates closed years ago, and are barely even accessible for the biggest of smartwatch companies shipping millions upon millions of units a year.
+Those castle gates closed years ago, and are barely even accessible for the biggest of smartwatch companies shipping millions upon millions of units a year.
 That said, I feel like COROS could try and bridge the gap a bit on things like podcasts, which are totally within their control/realm of possibility.

 Sports Features:

-To being, you’ll tap the upper right button to see the lists of sport profiles, and then select a profile of your choice.
+To begin, you’ll tap the upper right button to see the lists of sport profiles, and then select a profile of your choice.
 You can also select structured workouts and Training Plan details from this menu, as well as Fitness Tests.

 Once you’ve selected a sport profile, it’ll start locking your heart rate and finding GPS (if outdoors).
 Additionally, if you’ve got sensors paired, such as a heart rate sensor or cycling sensor/power meter, it’ll go and connect to those.
 Likewise, you can enable various pacing features and alerts (depending on the sport).